 The Chase Ink Preferred referral allows you to earn 20,000 Ultimate Rewards per approval up to a maximum of 100,000 points per calendar year.
 This is one of the best referral bonuses out there.

 Note that if you have the Chase Ink Plus (which is no longer allowed for new applicants), you should be able to generate a referral link for the Chase Ink Preferred.
-The Chase Ink Preferred is one of the best cards for entrepenuaers and start ups with a high sign-up bonus of 80,000 and 3X on advertising, so it’s usually worth the referral.
+The Chase Ink Preferred is one of the best cards for entrepreneurs and start ups with a high sign-up bonus of 80,000 and 3X on advertising, so it’s usually worth the referral.
 If you’re new to business credit cards then read here on tips for getting approved.
-You can click HERE to learn more about this card and compare it others.

 Chase Ink Cash referral